AkariUeda/DLAforElsagate/README.md

 ```

 Also, our work was largely based on Mauricio Perez work: [Video pornography detection through deep learning techniques and motion information](https://www.sciencedirect.com/science/article/pii/S0925231216314928).
 We strongly recommend the reading if you are planning on reproducing our experiments.

+# Acknowledgements

+* A. Ishikawa is funded by PIBIC/CNPq, FAEPEX (\#2555/18) and Movile.

+* E. Bollis is funded by CAPES.

+* S. Avila is partially funded by Google Research Awards for Latin America 2018, FAPESP (\#2017/16246-0) and FAEPEX (\#3125/17).
+RECOD Lab. is partially supported by diverse projects and grants from FAPESP, CNPq, and CAPES.

+* We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPUs used for this research.

 <a name="database"></a>
 # Database